kumuluz/kumuluzee-samples/kumuluzee-oauth2-keycloak/README.md

 Then take the Keycloak JSON configuration and set it as an environment variable by using the following key:

 `KUMULUZEE_OAUTH2_CONFIG`

-In this sample, we use the environment variable; however the configuration can be also stored in file or config server.
+In this sample, we use environment variables to store the configuration; however the configuration can be also stored in a file or a config server.
 Please refer to KumuluzEE Config for more information.

 Add security constraints on JAX-RS resource: